syber-space/open-forecast-weatherapp/README.md

 # OpenWeather

-A web app for displaying 5 days weatherforecast for a city (`Bangalore, India`).
+A web app for displaying 5 days weatherforecast for a city.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.